KirousGames/.github/profile/README.md

 ### 🪐 What we're doing

 We make games.
 We're currently building a game called Rustforge.
-It's a game about crafting, automation and exploration on procedurally generated planets.
+It's a strategic automation game where you defend your virtualized human colony from a hostile force.
 The game is targeted for PC players and is currently being prepared towards a Steam release.

 ### 🛠️ How we're doing it